-In 2008, after many years as a traditional deer stalking estate, Trees for Life purchased Dundreggan, a 10,000-acre estate between Loch Ness and the Isle of Skye.
-The charity has since focussed on rewilding the estate by restoring the Caledonian Forest and the aim of creating the world’s first Rewilding Visitor Centre.
+In 2008, after many years as a traditional deer stalking estate, Dundreggan, a 10,000-acre expanse between Loch Ness and the Isle of Skye, was purchased by Trees for Life.
+This charity has since focussed on rewilding Dundreggan by restoring its share of the ancient Caledonian Forest to create the world’s first Rewilding Visitor Centre.

-The design response creates a building and landscape design that has been inspired by the Dundreggan estate and the local Gaelic heritage.
-The facility includes a welcome (orientation) space, café/restaurant, multi-use lecture/ classroom facilities, library, ‘story cave’, adventure playground and dipping pond.
+Our response to the brief was to design a building and landscape inspired by the estate and the local Gaelic heritage.
+The facility includes an arrival orientation space, café/restaurant, multi-use lecture/ classroom facilities, library, ‘story cave’, adventure playground and dipping pond.

-Positioned to minimise impact on the topography, the building aims to intrigue visitors and to create clear orientation amongst the existing trees and wilderness beyond.
-The structure and envelope are informed by timber technology and our research into the sustainable circular economy, with the building oriented to harvest the solar energy (and views).
-The unique sculptured rusted colour roof form is inspired by the forest canopy, combined with Scottish larch clad walls and ‘tree trunk’ colonnades that enclose the external spaces.
-Internally there is a rich diversity of character, with a mixture of active and quiet spaces that are enhanced using different timber finishes and expressions of natural light from above.
+The building is positioned to minimise its impact on the natural features of the landscape, and is oriented to harvest as much solar energy as possible and to capture the surrounding views.
+The structure and envelope are informed by timber technology and our research into the sustainable circular economy.
+The unique sculptured rust-coloured roof is inspired by the forest canopy, the walls are clad in Scottish larch, and ‘tree trunk’ colonnades enclose the external spaces.
+Internally the diverse character of active and quiet spaces is enhanced by the use of different timber finishes and expressions of natural light from above.

-We’re confident the Centre will fulfil its primary role as a welcoming gateway that orientates and educates, weaving a visitor’s journey through the site, the building and the wider path network.
+We are confident that the Centre will fulfil its primary role as a welcoming gateway to a world that orients and educates the visitors as they weave their way through the site, the building and the wider network of paths.